blackholes12/OpenGL-4D-Graphic-Designer/README.md

 G: Show or turn off wireframe

-Press M/N:Zoom in and out of perspective
+M/N: Zoom in and out of perspective

 1/2/3/4/5/6: Switching behavior mode